CPJPRINCE/opex_manifest_generator/README.md

 ### XIP metadata - Title, Description and Security Status

 To use an input override, we need to first create a spreadsheet with the path of.
-You can utilise the `auto_class` tool installed alongside the Opex Generator, like so:
+You can utilise the `auto_ref` tool installed alongside the Opex Generator, like so:

-`auto_class -p "ARCH" "C:\Users\Christopher\Downloads"`
+`auto_ref -p "ARCH" "C:\Users\Christopher\Downloads"`

 In the resultant spreadsheet, add in "Title", "Description", and "Security" as new columns.
 The column headers are case-sensitive and have to match exactly.
 These fields would then be filled in with the relevant data.